Al-Khattabi: Legacy

 In his three major works on Hadith, Al-Khattabi earned his spot in Islamic intellectual history as a major pioneer in the science of Hadith studies for his famous works.
 This assessment's accuracy is supported by a number of factors.
 Firstly, his Ma'alim al-Sunan is not only one of the most well-known medieval commentaries of a reliable compilation of Prophetic traditions in general and Abu Dawud al-Sijistani collection in particular; it is also considered the first-ever commentary of what was to become the official body of Sunni Hadith literature.
 It is also by far the most referenced in relation to Sunan Abi Dawood by scholars of the past and present.
 Secondly, his commentary on al-Bukhari's Sahih entitled A'lam al-Sunan, which he wrote soon after the Ma'alim is considered valuable for at least two reasons: (a) It is the first commentary on Sahih al-Bukhari, which is a collection of writings that is considered the most significant of the six canonical Sunni books of traditions. (b) Al-Khattabi's commentary of Sahih al-Bukhari is highly original in many ways, producing a work that is better described as a polemical treatise than a neutral commentary.
 Put differently, the commentators of al-Khattabi on the two most significant Hadith collections are not only the first and most comprehensive, but also the most underappreciated, literature of Hadith commentary; in fact, they founded the genre.

 His book Gharib al-Hadith suppresses an important contribution to another kind of hadith study, which looked at rare and frequently unique prophetic narratives drawn from the body of Hadith literature rather than from a single Hadith collection.
 Al-Khattabi, then, did two things: first, he followed in the footsteps of eminent scholars who are well-known for their works in this subcategory of Hadith studies, such as Ibn Sallam al-Harawi and Ibn Qutayba; second, he inspired later scholars with his own research in this field, most notably his student Abu Ubayd al-Harawi (d.
 401/1011).
 His other works have also reached great prominence.

+Al-Khattabi was an eminent authority in both the transmission (riwayah) and critical understanding (dirayah) of hadith, and was also a distinguished hafiz (master memorizer) of hadith.
+Al-Khattabi possessed extensive knowledge of the majority of the hadith collections compiled up to the fourth/tenth century.
+He was likewise one of the foremost scholars of his era in the fields that fall under dirayat al-hadith (the critical and analytical study of hadith).
+He classified hadith into three categories: sahih (sound), hasan (fair), and daʿif (weak), and is credited with formulating the first comprehensive definition of the sahih hadith.
+He also defined the hasan hadith differently from al-Tirmidhi, and it was his definition that Ibn al-Salah later adopted as the standard definition of hasan li-dhatihi ("intrinsically fair") hadith in his foundational Muqaddimah fi Ulum al-Hadith.